nodegit/nodegit/lib/README.md

 ## /lib

-  Contains wrappers to abstract the internals of the JS part of NodeGit Module.
+  Contains wrappers to abstract the internals of the JavaScript part of NodeGit Module.